 I think BlueHost is awesome for beginners because they offer a 30 day money back guarantee, 24/7 support (I used their online chat feature most of the time), and their prices are super competitive.
 They only offer annual plans, but you’ll save money by paying for a year in advance, and as a new blogger it’s nice to have one less thing to worry about so you can focus on building content and relationships.

 The next 10 minutes could be the stepping stone to a completely different future.
 Are you ready?
 Great, let’s get started

 First things first, head on over to Bluehost by clicking here, and then click on “Get Started Now”.
 You’ll get a discounted rate by using my affiliate link!

 You can open this up in another browser window so that you can follow my directions as you go.

 Next you’ll need to select a hosting plan.
 I’d recommend basic or Plus.
 You can always start with basic and upgrade later if you want.
 BlueHost only offers annual plans, but you save by paying for the year up front.
 You’ll also get your domain name registered for free for a year by signing up with one of their plans.

 From here you can register your domain name.
 This is what people will type into their browser to get to your blog.
 For example, our domain name is “mountainmodernlife.com”.
 This is essentially your “brand” so put some thought into it.
 You’ll want it to be relevant to your topics and easy to remember.
 You can do a quick google search to see if the name you want, or one similar, is already taken.
-If you need some more time to brainstorm blog topics or name ideas, you can subscribe to our newsletter for access to our FREE Printables Library which includes my free Blog Brain Dump worksheets.
+If you need some more time to brainstorm blog topics or name ideas, you can download my free eBook and Blog Brain Dump worksheets.